edwardchalstrey1/fragmented_genome_with_snps/writeup/rearrangement_methods.md

 - i = each element of a
 - F = the function used to generate the rearranged order (i.e. the method)

-**The max score will be achieved by comparing the original fragment order to a an arrangement that minimizes the ordinal similarity.**
+**The max score will be achieved by comparing the original fragment order to an arrangement that minimizes the ordinal similarity.**

 The highest score for my fragments is 858,050 (for 1310 fragments).
 This is the score given when the rearranged fragment order is simply the reverse of the original order.
 I know that reversing the order should give the minimum ordinal similarity vs the original order because of the following: